-The practice runs open access surgeries in the mornings and pre-bookable surgeries in the afternoons.
-These can be booked by telephoning 019755 62253 or directly at the appointment desk during opening hours.
+The practice offers pre-bookable consultations which can be booked by telephoning 019755 62253 or directly at the appointment desk during opening hours.
 Routine appointments will usually need to be made in advance.

 Please note doctors stagger their consultation days/times to allow early and late appointments.

 Please arrive in good time for your appointment and always book in at reception.

 On occasions, surgeries can run late because earlier consultations have taken longer than normal or your doctor has been called out to an emergency.
 If you have been waiting longer than 20 minutes please ask the receptionist for an explanation.

 Remember there are lots of reasons for the medical staff to be running late; a previous patient may have arrived late or brought several problems, someone may have required a longer appointment than expected - this is very common if a patient needs to be admitted to hospital.
 Very occasionally, the GP may have been called out on an urgent housecall.
 We would ask for your understanding and patience as such times.We ask for your understanding and patience at such times.